 Want to learn more about our Big Single®?
 Here's all the information you'll need:

-The Big Singles are one of Lindy Fralin’s original designs.
-Based off of his desire to improve the tone of a Mini-Humbucker, Lindy created the formula of the Big Single.
-Lindy was pleased with this tone so much, that he worked it into a standard Humbucker cover.
-With the Big Single, you’ll get a bouncy, round single-coil tone – with no hum.
-We pack all the fat-sounding goodness by hand into a great looking No-Hole Humbucker Cover.
+The Big Single is one of Lindy Fralin’s original designs.
+Based on his desire to improve the tone of a Mini-Humbucker, Lindy’s innovation led to the Big Single.
+Lindy was pleased with this new design so much, that he worked it into a standard Humbucker cover.
+With this design, you’ll get a dynamic, round single-coil tone – with no hum.
+We pack all this fat tone by hand into a great looking No-Hole Humbucker Cover.

 - Hum-Cancelling Thick Single Coil Tone, in a Humbucker Cover